NOAA-GFDL/AM4/README.md

 * src - The source code for the AM4 model
 * exec - The build directory with Makefiles for building the model executable
-* run - Sample run script
+* run - Sample run script and updated files needed for running
 * analysis - Sample analysis scripts

 ## Cloning Instructions